EyoelYT/nordic-theme/README.md

 A darker, higher-contrast spin on the lovely [Nord color palette](https://nordtheme.com) and its corresponding [theme for Emacs](https://github.com/nordtheme/emacs).

+There's a place holder repo [on GitHub](https://github.com/ashton314/nordic-night) if you like starring things.

 # Description

 I really like the [Nord](https://nordtheme.com) color palette—I think the colors gel together really well.
 However, I never liked how low-contrast the background and body text were.